- Open Access

 This was performed on the two SA images before slice-to-volume registration as well as the two realigned SA images.

-The mean, SD, minimum and maximum values of the Ved, Ves and the EF for the SA images before and after slice-to-volume registration.1
+Table 1 shows the mean, standard deviation (SD), minimum and maximum values of the Ved, Ves and EF over the volunteer group for the SA images before registration as well as the realigned SA images.

 For each volunteer, the difference in the Ved, Ves and EF was calculated between the two SA images before slice-to-volume registration as well as the two realigned SA images.
 These difference values were then averaged over the total volunteer group (the mean difference) and the SD of the mean difference calculated.
 The SD of the mean difference is effectively the interstudy reproducibility of the measure in question.